 Adrenocortical carcinoma can produce the hormones cortisol, aldosterone, estrogen, or testosterone, as well as other hormones.
 In women the tumor often releases these hormones, which can lead to male characteristics.

-Symptoms that suggest increased aldosterone production are the same as symptoms of low potassium and include:
+Symptoms of increased aldosterone are the same as symptoms of low potassium, and include:

 Imaging tests may include: